ossd-s24/add-on-activity/team_5.md

 Yes it has to be in the repository

 3. What is the purpose of the CONTRIBUTING.md file?

+It defines how you can contribute, guidlines for contributing, and a coding style guide for anyone who makes contributions to the code.

 4. Describe one type of contribution to this repository that does not require writing any code.
 5. What is the purpose of the CODE_OF_CONDUCT.md document?
 6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.